nrfconnect/sdk-nrf/applications/connectivity_bridge/README.rst

 Requirements
 ************

-* One of the following development boards:

-  * |Thingy91|
+The sample supports the following nRF9160-based device:

+.. include:: /includes/boardname_tables/sample_boardnames.txt
+   :start-after: set10_start
+   :end-before: set10_end

-* A USB host which can communicate with CDC ACM devices, such as a Windows or Linux PC
+The sample also requires a USB host which can communicate with CDC ACM devices, such as a Windows or Linux PC.

 Building and running